 Guiding Principles

-A regional ISO in the West will focus on the efficient operation and dispatch of the electric power system over a broad region of the Western states, thereby increasing efficiency in the use of both renewable and traditional baseload resources in daily, hourly and sub-hourly markets.
+A regional ISO in the West will focus on the efficient operation of the electric power system over a broad region of the Western states, thereby increasing efficiency in the use of both renewable and traditional baseload resources in daily, hourly and sub-hourly markets.
 This is achieved primarily through the greater use of Security-Constrained Economic Dispatch, or SCED, and the technology platform and services that the California ISO (CAISO) has developed over the past decade or two.

 A regional ISO must be based on mutual respect and cooperation among, and self-determination by, the participating states, and it must respect the sovereign power of each state to determine its energy resource mix and policy preferences.